Want To be A Lawyer When Your Grow Up? See These 7 Signs

 The skill shortage in the industry is another reason for better options always being around the corner.
 You must not overlook these signs that indicate an impending change.

+Want to be a lawyer?
 The sooner you switch, the better.
 But you must take a strategic approach to job changes instead of moving ahead without a plan.